 The penalty of asset forfeiture in Miami is a lawful conception that involves the application of procedures that result in the transfer of unlawful ownership of property to the government.
 Many of the criminal laws administered by the Federal Bureau of Investigation (FBI) include provisions for confiscation.

-With the help of a criminal attorney you will be able to analyze your asset forfeiture case.
+With the help of a criminal defense attorney you will be able to analyze your asset forfeiture case.
 That is, finding the government agency that seized the property, and whether it’s a federal or state forfeiture.
-This is crucial information for your criminal lawyer Miami in order to determine which laws will apply to your case.
+This is crucial information for your criminal defense attorney Miami in order to determine which laws will apply to your case.